Ustedcan/Vision-transformers-for-Culicoides-clasification/README.md

-# Vision Transformers for Culicoides Classification
+# Vision Transformers for *Culicoides* Classification

-This project uses a Vision Transformer (ViT) architecture for the automatic classification of species from the Culicoides genus based on images.
-Culicoides are small insects of medical and veterinary importance, and their accurate identification is crucial for epidemiological studies.
+This project uses a Vision Transformer (ViT) architecture for the automatic classification of species from the *Culicoides* genus based on images. *Culicoides* are small insects of medical and veterinary importance, and their accurate identification is crucial for epidemiological studies.

 ## Description

-The main objective is to implement and train a model based on Vision Transformers that can efficiently and accurately classify images of Culicoides, thus facilitating research and monitoring of these species.
+The main objective is to implement and train a model based on Vision Transformers that can efficiently and accurately classify images of *Culicoides*, thus facilitating research and monitoring of these species.

 ## Repository Structure